Beginnings (1923 - 1942)

 Despite initial economic problems in the first few years Michael Winnen managed to lead the enterprise by a prudent business-policy.
 The building of a heat recovery installation in the year 1979 was a decisive step into the future as well as the re-equipment of the laboratory with modern analytical devices in the year 1980.
 That proved to be necessary to keep up competitiveness.
 From then on Winnen-Metal was substantially more flexible and more efficient in metal production.
 At the beginning of the 80’s the development of the industrial area Suemmern started.
 It meant not to be the only existing industrial enterprise at the location anymore and thus provided strong legal rights for the whole enterprise.

 In 1983 the company existed for 50 years.
 The celebration of this anniversary took place two years later (14th of September 1985) and was put under the slogan “Happy recycling”.
 Despite constant economic success the focus was put on further modernization of machines, on environmental protection, on laboratory technique and optimal analysis technique and – in addition – on the renovation of buildings and in optimizing productivity.
-Finally, in 1996, Michael Winnen became the exclusive owner of the enterprise Alex Jost.
+Finally, in 1996, Michael Winnen became the exclusive owner of the enterprise Alex Jost until 2017.
 That step was necessary in order to make the right decisions about future investments.

 Enlargement of the company premises